 A previously looked after child is a child who was looked after, i.e. in care of a local authority but ceased to be so because they were adopted or became subject to a child arrangements order or a special guardianship order.

-This includes children who were adopted under the Adoption Act 1976 and the Adoption and Childrens Act 2002 or became subject to a Child Arrangements Order or Special Guardianship Order under the terms of the Childrens Act 1989.
-A parent/carer will need to provide a copy of the Adoption Birth Certificate or Child Arrangements Order or Special Guardianship Order in the terms of the childrens act 1989.
-A parent/carer will need to provide a copy of the Adoption Birth Certificate or Child Arrangements Order or Special Guardianship Order for a child to be considered under this criterion.
+This includes children who were adopted under the Adoption Act 1976 and children who were adopted under the Adoption and Children Act 2002 or became subject to a Child Arrangements Order or Special Guardianship Order.

-Children who appear to have been in state care outside of England ceased to be as a result of being adopted
+Child arrangements orders are defined in Section 8 of the Children Act 1989, as amended by Section 12 of the Children and Families Act 2014.
+Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.

+A Special Guardianship Order is defined in Section 14A of the Children Act 1989 as an order appointing one or more individuals to be a child's special guardian(s).

-A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.
-A parent/carer will need to provide sufficient evidence of the child's previously looked after status; e.g. UK Adoption order or a copy of the adoption letter from the child's country of origin and any other relevant documentation to confirm such status.
+A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole or main purpose is to benefit society.

+A parent/carer will need to provide sufficient evidence of the child's previously looked after status; e.g.